arvenis/angus-sandbox/README.md

 # Angus sandbox

-This is a virtual environment which reduces radically the time spent HLF chaincode development.
+This is a virtual environment which radically reduces the time spent HLF chaincode development.
-It contains a well-configured HLF in a working Minikube cluster and other relavant stuff.
+It contains a well-configured HLF in a working Minikube cluster and other relevant stuff.

 ## Requirements